|Study Period:||2016 - 2026|

-- Reducing dependence on zircon is expected to hinder the growth of the market studied.
+- The reducing dependence on zircon and the impact of COVID-19 are expected to hinder the growth of the market studied.

-- Zircon segment accounted for the largest share of about 70% of the total volume of the market studied.
+- The zircon segment accounted for the largest share of about 70% of the total volume of the market studied.

-- China also dominated the market studied, with about 50% of the total revenue, and it is expected to witness the fastest CAGR, over the forecast period.
+- China dominated the market studied, with about 50% of the total revenue, and it is expected to witness the fastest CAGR over the forecast period.

 Scope of the Report